 This article from the Norwegian Medical Journal Nr.
 7 – 8.
 April 2011 points to a new paradigm in medical science.
 That experience( feeling) are the most important factor that influences our biology, health, and life in general.

-Human experiences is not only absent from contemporary evidence-based medicine, it is in fact explicitly eliminated by the mathematical analyses performed during assembly of evidence.
+Human experiences (feelings) are not only absent from contemporary evidence-based medicine, but it is also in fact explicitly eliminated by the mathematical analyses performed during assembly of evidence.

 Background.
 Human beings are reflective, meaning-seeking, relational and purposeful organisms.
 Although experiences associated with such traits are of paramount importance for the development of health and disease, medical science has so far failed to integrate these phenomena into a coherent theoretical framework.

 Material and method.
 We present a theory-driven synthesis of new scientific knowledge from a number of disciplines, including epigenetics, psycho-neuro-endocrino-immunology, stress research and systems biology, based on articles in recognised scientific journals and other academic works.
 The scientific sources have been deliberately chosen to provide insight into the interaction between existential conditions in the widest sense (biography) and biomolecular processes in the organism(biology).